Potential Health Risks of Energy Drinks and Sports Drinks

 Sports Drinks

-Sports drinks are flavored beverages with electrolytes such as potassium, sodium, magnesium, vitamins like Vitamin B and C, and sugar/ carbohydrates like glucose-fructose, maltodextrin, and sucrose at about 5 grams to 14 grams per 240 mL of serving.
-Apart from this, sports drinks also include sweeteners, fruit flavors (natural or artificial), and citric acid.
+Sports drinks are flavored beverages with electrolytes such as potassium, sodium, magnesium, vitamins like Vitamins B and C, and sugar/ carbohydrates like glucose-fructose, maltodextrin, and sucrose at about 5 grams to 14 grams per 240 mL of serving.
+Sports drinks also include sweeteners, fruit flavors (natural or artificial), and citric acid.

-This type of drink is designed to replace the lost electrolytes and fluids when one sweats during exercise or other strenuous activities.
+This drink replaces lost electrolytes and fluids when one sweats during exercise or other strenuous activities.
 It also delivers carbohydrates to other parts of the body.

-Studies show that although sports drinks can have a specific role in supporting athletes' hydration during sustained and vigorous activities, their use is unnecessary in daily physical activities.
-For average work, it is best to drink water instead of being refueled.
+Studies show that although sports drinks can specifically support athletes' hydration during sustained and vigorous activities, their use is unnecessary in daily physical activities.
+For average work, it is best to drink water instead of refueling.

 Energy Drinks